 Musée Gustave Moreau

 This museum is installed in the painter’s family home.
 You will see both the apartments with family portraits and his huge studios, with hundreds of paintings and watercolors.
-It really has a magical atmosphere and the unique architecture makes it a nice place to avoid the rain for example!
+It really has a magical atmosphere and the unique architecture makes it a really unique museum.
+Winter in Paris can get super rainy and this is one of my favorite place to avoid the rain!
 And can we talk about those stairs?!

 Rue de la Colombe